 The decision to have a vasectomy should be carefully considered.
 A reversal procedure can be performed, but it does not guarantee restored fertility.
 In addition, these reversal procedures (vasovasostomy and vasoepididymostomy) are much more complicated surgeries than vasectomy.

-In 2012, the American Urological Assocation (AUA) released guidelines for vasectomy.
-The AUA recommends that a man considering a vasectomy should meet with the doctor for a pre-operative consultation.
-The AUA emphasizes that it’s important for men to understand that vasectomy is intended as a permanent form of contraception.
+The American Urological Association (AUA) recommends that a man considering a vasectomy should meet with his doctor for a pre-operative consultation.
+The AUA emphasizes that it is important for men to understand that vasectomy is intended as a permanent form of contraception.

 The procedure works by surgically interrupting the route that the sperm take from the testicles (where they are produced) to the penis.
 After vasectomy, the testicles still continue to generate sperm, but their movement is blocked at the site of the vasectomy.
 Eventually the sperm die, and the body naturally absorbs them.
 During sex, semen is produced in the same amount as before vasectomy, but this fluid does not contain sperm.